She works one kilometer underground in the northest parts of Europe. Construction surveyor of Lapland iron mines – Zuzana Janovčíková.

 Swedish iron and Swedes

 Swedish iron is the best and the most expensive in the wolrd.
 The largest resources of european iron are in the country of three crowns – Swedish nickname.
 Especially known place with this iron is Swedish city Kiruna.
 People from this city must leave because of iron mining.
-Not first time. „Swedes don´t have no problem with it.
+It is not first time. „Swedes don´t have no problem with it.
 They are very adaptable.
 I remember how the entire house went before me on the road,“ Zuzka talked.

 Zuzana talked us that northerners are very trusting people. „My colleague laughed at me when I locked my car.
 She didn´t understand it.“ They also do not care about the lives of others.
 It is also reason why they don´t need curtains on the windows.
 And their English is really perfect.
 You can speak English also with old grandma.